huisunan/ARKServerManager/README.md

-# ARK-Dedicated-Server-Tool and the Ark Server Manager
+# Ark Server Manager
 Released under the GNU GENERAL PUBLIC LICENSE V3 License, see license.txt for full license information.

 Requirements
-- VS 2017 or greater
+- VS 2019 or greater
 - .NET 4.6.2

 Find the Guide page for this tool at: